mrromanalekseev/mrromanalekseev/README.md

-Open to work as a Junior Cloud & Devops Engineer / Linux Systems Administrator / Product Manager.
+Open to work as a Junior Cloud & Devops Engineer.

 Open to new opportunities.
 Half completed the course DevOps ITCanada2021 Mastered Linux, Bash, Docker, Ansible Getting started with Jenkins, Google Cloud, Kubernetes.
 I study very fast.
 Interested in Cloud Technologies.